Quotes

 —Joe Carnahan, The Grey (2011)

 Fairy tales are more than true; not because they tell us that dragons exist, but because they tell us that dragons can be beaten. —G.K.
-Chesterton
+Chesterton, Tremendous Trifles.
+London: Methuen & Co.
+Ltd., 1909.

 There is really nothing you must be.